vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 - What is the next item in the course that I am going to take as I reach the end of the current item?

 ### Designing for Action
 I set out to address the above issues by doing a task-analysis of a user who would go through a training scenario.
 I had obtained enough context from our customer development executives who communicate with the client.
-I have also studied existing online interfaces of MOOC platforms to understand how the navigation flow.
+I have also studied existing online interfaces of MOOC platforms to understand navigation flows.

 >An important question for a user who comes to an online learning platform is:
 **What do I learn today?**